keptn/lifecycle-toolkit/examples/observability/README.md

 In this example, we will show you an example configuration for enabling the operator to send OpenTelemetry traces and metrics to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 The Collector will then be used to forward the gathered data to [Jaeger](https://www.jaegertracing.io) and [Prometheus](https://prometheus.io).

+# TL;DR
+* You can install the whole demo using: `make install`
+* Deploy the PodTatoHead Demo Application: `make deploy-podtatohead`
+* Afterward, see it in action as defined here: [OpenTelemetry in Action](#seeing-the-opentelemetry-collector-in-action)

 ## Prerequisites:

 This tutorial assumes that you have both Jaeger and the Prometheus Operator installed in your Cluster.